Updated February 2020

 Preventing Mold/Mildew/Algae: 5

-– After 2 years we found evidence of mold on about half of the deck.
+– After 2 years we found evidence of mold on half of the deck.
 Mostly in the exposed areas.
 The mold was imbedded in the Cabot and could not be removed with a light wash.
 To remove you would need to strip the deck.

 Ease of Application: 7

 – The Australian Timber Oil is thicker in consistency than is used to be.
 It is not the easiest oil based stain to apply, but still easier than applying most water based stain.
 We back wiped the deck after 20 minutes to remove any excess stain that did not penetrate into the wood grain.

 Color Shifting (darkening) after 2 Years: 7